GodotSteam/GodotSteam/README.md

 ````
 - **Windows users**, follow these steps for Visual Studio (big thanks to **willnationsdev**):
 	- Create a new Visual Studio project.
-	- Name it GDNative and make sure it DOES NOT create a directory.
+	- Name it **GDNative** and make sure it DOES NOT create a directory.
 		- Uncheck the box here.
-	- Select the GDNative folder we were working in.
+	- Select the **GDNative** folder we were working in.
 	- Choose Win32 Desktop Wizard template.
 	- Select options for both a dynamic library (.dll) and an empty project.
 	- Things should look like this:
 	````
-		GDNative -cpp_bindings -godot_headers -lib -GDNative --.vs --GDNative.sln --GDNative.vcxproj --GDNative.vcsproj.filters -src
+		GDNative -godot-cpp -godot_headers -lib -GDNative --.vs --GDNative.sln --GDNative.vcxproj --GDNative.vcsproj.filters -src
 	````
 	- Make sure you have a debug, x64 configuration for the solution.
 		- The options are located in the toolbar at the top left.
 	- Go to "Project > GDNative Properties" to open the project properties.
 	- Ensure you are on the x64 Debug configurations at the top and make these changes:
 		- VC++ Directories > Include Directories.
-Add 'GDNative\cpp_bindings\include', 'GDNative\cpp_bindings\include\core', and 'GDNative\godot_headers' to the list.
+Add 'GDNative\godot-cpp\include', 'GDNative\godot-cpp\include\core', and 'GDNative\godot_headers' to the list.
 		- VC++ Directories > Library Directories.
 Add 'GDNative\GodotSteam\lib'.
 		- VC++ Directories > Source Directories.
 Add 'GDNative\GodotSteam\src'.
 		- C/C++ > Linker > System.
 Subsystem = "Console (/SUBSYSTEM:CONSOLE)"
 		- C/C++ > Linker > Input.
-Add "cpp_bindings.windows.64.lib" (without quotes) to the Additional Dependencies parameter.
+Add "godot-cpp.windows.64.lib" (without quotes) to the Additional Dependencies parameter.
 	- Click on Apply and then Save.
 	- Now build the solution.
 	- **Alternatively,** you can also run the following in the VS Command Prompt: